Lucy Lawless

 Lucille Frances Ryan (the actress's maiden name) was born in the spring of 1968 to Frank and Julie Ryan in the suburb of Mount Albert, Auckland, New Zealand.

 Her father, a banker, and her mother, a teacher, also raised five older children—four sons and a daughter.
-Lucy, as she was called at home, showed her character from an early age, participating equally with her brothers in all childhood pranks and mischief.
-Eventually, her parents enrolled the lively girl in a school at a convent, hoping it would somewhat tame her spirit.
-There, Lucy developed an interest in reading English classics and eagerly participated in school events.
+Lucy, as she was known at home, showed her feisty personality early on, keeping up with her brothers in all their childhood pranks and adventures.
+Her parents eventually enrolled their spirited daughter in a convent school, hoping to channel some of that wild energy.
+There, Lucy discovered a love for English literature and threw herself into school activities.

 Retro Lucy Lawless Commercial (1986)

 At the age of 17, she entered the University of Auckland, where she continued studying literature at the philology department while also taking vocal lessons in a student studio.
-However, she did not complete her studies, deciding it was a waste of time, and left the university to travel the world.
+But she didn't finish her degree, deciding university wasn't for her, and left to see the world instead.

 Funny Business- ANUS fragrance (with Lucy Lawless)